Boxulator/prsajfhsxl/README.md

 -Godmode has been added.
 -Unpatched hide name.
--Moku and Pika are now spammable.
+-Sleep, Moku, and Pika are now spammable.
 -Merged Abilities together so you don't have to pick buttons when you start up script.
--Brand new Spawn Timers labels.
-(Press L to hide them) -Hide name notifier.
+-Brand new Spawn Timers labels which also glows yellow if the certain item is spawned in.
+(Press L to hide them) -Hide name notifier and Other keys label.

 NOTES:

-You must have either Kage/Mera/Moku/Pika equipped in order for SpamAbility to work.
+You must have either Sleep/Kage/Mera/Moku/Pika equipped in order for SpamAbility to work.
 Animations will freeze when using Godmode.
 Bringing items can also re-equip the current tool you have by its name.
 (So if you have a uneaten fruit with the same name its gonna be weird might fix later)
 Bringing items won't let you accidently eat or use any item.